-Prior to contact with Europeans the area now recognized as Oregon was the homeland of diverse native peoples.
-The descendants of those people, and native people from throughout the United States continue to live and thrive here.Developing an understanding of the diverse lifeways of today’s native people and the legacy of our nation’s growth offers all people the opportunity to develop a shared future.
+That state we now call Oregon has been the homeland of diverse Native peoples since time immemorial.
+Their descendants, and Native people from throughout the United States, continue to live and thrive here.Developing an understanding of the diverse lifeways of today’s Native people and the legacy of our nation’s growth offers all people the opportunity to develop a shared future.

-was issued by the Governor of the State of Oregon in 1996, it established State Government-to-Government Relations with nine (9) federally recognized Tribes in Oregon.
+Executive Order 96-30 was issued by the Governor of the State of Oregon in 1996, it established State Government-to-Government Relations with the nine (9) federally recognized Tribes in Oregon.
 The purpose of the formal relationship was to improve services and develop avenues for consultation.
 Under EO 96-30 the

 Part C Title VI of the “Every Student Succeeds Act” (ESSA) of 2015 details the national expectations to provide a quality education for American Indian, Alaska and Hawaiian Native students.
-There are federal grant programs to 1) support the efforts of local educational agencies to meet the culturally related educational needs of native students so such students can meet academic standards; 2) ensure that students gain knowledge and understanding of Native communities, languages, tribal histories, traditions and cultures, and 3) to ensure that school staff who serve native students have the ability to provide culturally appropriate and effective instruction.
+There are federal grant programs to 1) support the efforts of local educational agencies to meet the culturally related educational needs of Native students so such students can meet academic standards; 2) ensure that students gain knowledge and understanding of Native communities, languages, Tribal histories, traditions and cultures, and 3) to ensure that school staff who serve Native students have the ability to provide culturally appropriate and effective instruction